eupatheia/git-workshop/README.md

 ## Exercise 2: Merges and conflicts

 In this section, we will see how git handles changes to a repository that are not made locally.
-These features aloow multiple people to collaborate on the same project simultaeously.
+These features allow multiple people to collaborate on the same project simultaeously.

 1. Edit this Readme on Github.